Arthur Dudley Stewart: Biography

-Meanwhile, the Parent Committee of the CMS had decided to close down the training school for Chinese catechists which had been started by the Rev. A. Bunbury in 1900, and carried on, by permission of the Bishop, in St. Paul's College, Hong Kong: this venture having proved unsuccessful.
+Meanwhile, the Parent Committee of the CMS had decided to close down the training school for Chinese catechists which had been started by the Rev. A. Bunbury in 1900, and carried on, by permission of the Bishop, in St. Paul's College, Hong Kong: this venture proved unsuccessful.
 Bishop Lander then invited the C.M.S. to re-open and take charge of the former school which had been started in the early days of the Colony and had continued to exist spasmodically “by fits and starts” – it had been closed and re-opened at least three times.
 The C.M.S. gratefully accepted the offer and appointed Arthur as the Headmaster.
-In September 1909, St. Paul's College was re-opened, the staff compromising Stewart himself and Thomas Chan.
-Growth was rapid and further additions were made to the staff- Ho Wing-kin, Lam Tung, Fung Man-sui, Wei Wing-hon, Wei Wing-yuet, all former students of St. Stephen's College.
+In September 1909, St. Paul's College was re-opened, the staff compromising of Stewart himself and Thomas Chan.
+Growth was rapid and further additions were made to the staff - Ho Wing-kin, Lam Tung, Fung Man-sui, Wei Wing-hon, and Wei Wing-yuet, all former students of St. Stephen's College.

-The growth of the school coincided with the increase in numbers of the little band of Christmas in the Bishop's Chapel, and Rev. Stewart conceived the idea of satisfying two needs at the same time.
+The growth of the school coincided with the increase in numbers of the Christians in the Bishop's Chapel, and Stewart conceived the idea of satisfying two needs at the same time.
 By cutting away the side of the hill west of Glenealy it was possible to erect a building, with classrooms below and a church above.
 This was completed by the end of 1911, and thus St. Paul's Church came into being.
 For many years the Church was also used on weekdays as a school chapel.

-In its earlier years there was a service in English on Sunday evenings in St. Paul's Church for the benefit of those Chinese, returned students and the like, who now frequent St. John's Cathedral.
-Here Arthur Stewart was at his best.
-His fluent, eloquent sermons in simple English words which all could follow were the subject of keen discussion among students afterwards in every University Hostel.

-That handsome young Irishman with the graceful pulpit manner, the musical voice, the remarkable eyes and the amazing fluency of speech must be well remembered and loved by hundreds of men and women who heard him in those days, Hong Kong was a family then compared with its immensity today, rather less than half a million souls.
-Everyone knew Arthur, and he knew almost everyone.
-At Government House he was welcomed as warmly as at the Chinese Ladies Prayer Meetings, which have been such a remarkable feature of St. Paul's Church and of other Chinese churches throughout many years.
+In its earlier years there was a service in English on Sunday evenings in St. Paul's Church for the benefit of those Chinese, returned students and the like, who now frequented St. John's Cathedral.
+Here Stewart was at his best.
+His fluent, eloquent sermons in simple English words which all could follow were the subject of keen discussion among students afterwards in every university hostel.
+The handsome young Irishman with the graceful pulpit manner, musical voice, remarkable eyes and amazing fluency of speech was well-remembered and loved by hundreds of men and women who heard him in those days, Hong Kong had a relative family feel to it then compared with its immensity today, with less than half a million souls at the time.
+Everyone knew Stewart, and he knew almost everyone.
+At Government House he was welcomed as warmly as at the Chinese ladies' prayer meetings, which have been such a remarkable feature of St. Paul's Church and of other Chinese churches throughout many years.